gofynd/fdk-client-swift/documentation/platform/THEME.md

-Retrieve themes available for an application.
+Get all the themes for a specific application

 *Returned Response:*